-The board meets once per month with additional meetings as needed.
 The Charter Law requires the board of directors to decide and be responsible for policy matters related to the operation of the school, including budgeting, curriculum programming, personnel, and operating procedures.
-The board shall maintain a policy on nepotism in employment.
-The board shall maintain personnel evaluation policies and practices that, at a minimum: (1) carry out the school's mission and goals; (2) evaluate the execution of charter contract goals and commitments; (3) evaluate student achievement, postsecondary and workforce readiness, and student engagement and connection goals; (4) establish a teacher evaluation process; and (5) provide professional development funding related to the individual's job responsibilities.
+The board maintains a policy on nepotism in employment.
+The board maintains personnel evaluation policies and practices that, at a minimum: (1) carry out the school's mission and goals; (2) evaluate the execution of charter contract goals and commitments; (3) evaluate student achievement, postsecondary and workforce readiness, and student engagement and connection goals; (4) establish a teacher evaluation process; and (5) provide professional development funding related to the individual's job responsibilities.

 Charter School Law requires that every charter school board member attends annual training throughout the member's term on the board.
 All new board members are required to attend initial training on the board's role and responsibilities, employment policies and practices, and financial management.
-A new board member who does not begin the required initial training within six months after being seated and complete that training within 12 months of being seated on the board is automatically ineligible to continue to serve as a board member.
+A new board member who does not begin the required initial training within six months after being seated and completes that training within 12 months of being seated on the board is automatically ineligible to continue to serve as a board member.
 The school board maintains a record of member board training and sends copies to Authorizer VOA-MN.
-In summary, the school board is responsible for: Hire/evaluate director; Set & maintain & promote mission, vision, strategic plan; Sign contracts and approve employment matters; Provide oversight of state/MDE, federal and charter authorizer requirements.
+In summary, the school board's role is to: Hire/evaluate director; Set & maintain & promote mission, vision, strategic plan; Sign contracts and approve employment matters; Oversee satisfaction of state/MDE, federal and charter authorizer requirements.